 - Cardiac tamponade

-- Stroke or paraplegia (2o to cerebral artery or spinal artery involvement)
+- Secondary to cerebral artery or spinal artery involvement

 Mortality remains high, with over 20% of cases dying before reaching hospital, however early diagnosis, intervention, and blood pressure control significantly improves the prognosis

 - An aortic dissection occurs following a tear in the intimal layer of the aortic wall causing blood to flow between the layers of the aortic wall